-From the perspective of anomaly detection, it is desirable that error probabilities, especially the false positive probability, can be as low as possible.
-In the framework of SPRT, this implies that $E[N|H_1]$ goes up, i.e., the average detection time is prolonged.
-However, given that not all SMTP transactions (the shortest one has only 6 reply rounds) can be longer enough to make the SPRT reach a decision when $\alpha$ is too small, a tradeoff between lowering false positive and false negative has to be made.
-In DBSpam, we set $\alpha^ = 0.005$ so that even the shortest spam transactions can be captured.
+From the perspective of anomaly detection, it is desirable that error probabilities, especially the false positive probability, be as low as possible.
+In the framework of SPRT, this implies that $E[N|H_1]$ goes up, that is, the average detection time is prolonged.
+However, given that not all SMTP transactions (the shortest one has only six reply rounds) can be long enough to make the SPRT reach a decision when α is too small, a tradeoff between lowering false